By Mar-Vic Cagurangan

 As a conservative politician, Ishiba said he intends to build a “security system that can protect its own nation by itself” and actively contribute to the peace and stability of the Indo-Pacific nations based on the Japan-U.S. alliance.

-At the end of the year, Guam anticipates the arrival of the first wave of U.S. Marines who will be relocated from Okinawa as part of the 2006 agreement between Wahington and Tokyo.
+By the end of the year, Guam anticipates the arrival of the first wave of U.S. Marines who will be relocated from Okinawa as part of the 2006 agreement between Washington and Tokyo.
 Approximately 5,000 Marines will be relocated to Guam.

 The U.S. Forces Japan is headquartered at Yokota Air Base in Tokyo, where it oversees U.S. military personnel, assets and installations in Japan, including approximately 55,000 active-duty servicemembers and 15 major bases.

-According to the USFJ website, the U.S. has seven different bases on mainland Japan.
-Yokota and Misawa, representing the Air Force; Camp Zama, representing the Army; Iwakuni; the Marine Corps; and Yokosuka, Atsugi and Sasebo, the Navy.
+According to the USFJ website, the U.S. has seven different bases on mainland Japan: Yokota and Misawa, representing the Air Force; Camp Zama, representing the Army; Iwakuni; the Marine Corps; and Yokosuka, Atsugi and Sasebo, the Navy.
 The closest of these is Camp Zama, which is approximately 20 miles from Yokota.
-The next largest facility on the island is Yokosuka, which is 70 kilometers away and can take two to three hours by car.
+The next largest facility on the island is Yokosuka.

 Subscribe to